martinghunt/pacbio-14-nctc-assemblies/README.md

     awk '$1=="S" {print ">"$2"\n"$3} ' miniasm.gfa > miniasm.fa

-where `$reads` is the FASTQ file of reads, and the final output FASTA file of contigs is called `miniasm.fa`.
+where `$reads` is the FASTQ file of reads, and the final output FASTA file of contigs is called `miniasm.0.2.fa`.

+Each miniasm assembly has had quiver run on it.
+The FASTA file is called `miniasm.0.2.quiver.fa`.

 ## Sprai assemblies